Skip to main content

 // private readonly FixedLengthRange rangeConst = new FixedLengthRange(0, 4);

-{ get; set; }) technically have methods behind them, whereas Swift Stored Properties are more like direct memory access (though unified in syntax).
-The biggest difference lies in Swift’s forced initialization: all Stored Properties must be assigned a value during the initialization phase (init) or provide a default value; otherwise, compilation fails.
-C# allows fields to retain default values (0 or null).
+• Behavior: C# Properties ({ get; set; }) are backed by methods, whereas Swift Stored Properties are more akin to direct memory access.
+The biggest difference lies in mandatory initialization: all Stored Properties in Swift must be assigned a value during the initialization phase (init) or provide a default value; otherwise, compilation fails.

-var), because their initial value might not be retrieved until after instance initialization completes.
-Constant properties (let) must have a value before initialization completes, and therefore cannot be declared aslazy.
-Note: If alazyproperty is accessed by multiple threads simultaneously and the property has not yet been initialized, there is no guarantee that the property will be initialized only once (it is not Thread-safe).
+Lazy properties must be declared as variables (var) because their initial value might not be retrieved until after instance initialization completes.
+Constant properties (let) must have a value before initialization completes, so they cannot be declared as lazy.
+Note: If a lazy property is accessed by multiple threads simultaneously when it has not yet been initialized, there is no guarantee that it will be initialized only once (it is not Thread-safe).

 class DataImporter {

-/* Assume this class takes a significant amount of time to initialize */
+/* Assume this class takes a substantial amount of time to initialize */

 var filename = "data.txt"